FC Phoenix Kharkiv: 2018/19

 Phoenix qualified for the final stage of the Futsal Championship of Ukraine in futsal, in the U-13 category, in the 2018/19 season.
 The team took first place in the regional qualifier and in the play-offs, and despite losing its first game, it won against Olimpiya-Dnipro, led by Olexander Yuzik, on aggregate for both games.

 Deciding matches, played by the eight best teams, took place in Kherson in March 2019.
-Phoenix met squads from Ternopil, Odessa and Cherkasy at the group stage.
+Phoenix met squads from Ternopil, Odesa and Cherkasy at the group stage.
 Thanks to a goal scored four seconds before the end of the match against Chorne More, Phoenix qualified for the semi-finals.
 It lost the semi-final game, and the play-off for third place, but it was a major success for Phoenix to be one of the four best teams in the country.
-It had performed so well that six of its players were invited to join the combined East Ukraine U-13 squad for the Conference Cup, which took place in the ‘Yunist’ (Zaporizhia) Palace of Sport in April 2019.
+It had performed so well that six of its players were invited to join the combined East Ukraine U-13 squad for the Conference Cup, which took place in the ‘Yunist’ (Zaporizhzhia) Palace of Sport in April 2019.